ERandrinopoulou/2018-09-23_Joint_Models_Workshop_Cincinnati2018/README.md

 - [shiny](http://cran.r-project.org/package=shiny)

-These packages can be installed using the following function call:
+These packages can be installed using the following function call (this needs to be done only once):

 ```r
 install.packages(c("survival", "nlme", "JMbayes", "lattice", "splines", "shiny", "shinyWidgets"),